Why are we calling our credits Carbon+? Because our urban forests deliver many documented benefits:

 But urban trees receive very little funding.
 Cities and towns struggle to meet human service and utility needs.
 Trees are a cost or expense to cities, but the benefits of trees do not appear on their financial reports at all.

-Our credits - Green City Carbon+ Credits™ - were developed by leading scientists as unique bundled credits, containing:
+Our credits - City Forest Carbon+ Credits™ - were developed by leading scientists as unique bundled credits, containing:

 · A quantified metric ton of CO₂, and